How do you get to Oaxaca?

 Can I pay my bill in dollars?

-We prefer pesos but you may pay your bill in dollars, euros, or pesos at the rate of exchange on your arrival date.
+We prefer to be paid in pesos at the rate of exchange on your date of arrival.

 Is it safe to drink the water at Casa Adobe?